spinnaker/spinnaker.github.io/guides/runbooks/sharding-spinnaker.md

 The general pattern is that you define a selector class in your configuration.
 The requests will then be propagated to the defined selected shard.

 At Netflix, we create read-only shards for clouddriver to better manage requests.
-Each readonly shard is connected to a Redis replica.
+Each read-only shard is connected to a Redis replica.

 Selectors exist at these levels: